Funisher-code/Coursera_Capstone/report/COVID-19_Safe_And_Efficient_Food_Deliveries.md

     return w_total
 ```

-I let this function run on 26th of April where the temperature the openweathermap.org API reported was **a little below 20 degrees Celsius**.
+I let this function run on 26th of April where the temperature reported by the openweathermap.org API was **a little below 20 degrees Celsius**.
 The function is **normalized** in a way that the **sum of all weights is always equal to 1**.

 It generated the following weight matrices: